lithinkm/form-maker/README.md

-The project is for creating dynamic forms from admin side for public users.
+The project is intended for creating dynamic forms from admin side for public users and storing the user data.

 Steps required for installation after downloading repository